marloscarmo/data-metrics/README.md

 ```
 `'UA-XXXXXXXX-X'` Insert your GA id.

 `'your URL'` Insert your URL domain.
-For local tests not indetify your URL.
-Put `'none'
+For local tests not indetify your URL, put  `'none'`.

 ***
-Insert the data-metrics script
+Insert the data-metrics script.

 ```html
 <script type="text/javascript" src="js/dist/data-metrics.js"></script>